dreamfactorysoftware/angular2-sdk/README.md

     - Save changes.

 - Import the package file for the app.
-    - From the Apps tab in the admin console, click Import and click 'Address Book for Angular2' in the list of sample apps.
+    - From the Apps tab in the admin console, click Import and click 'Address Book for Angular 2' in the list of sample apps.
 The Address Book package contains the application description, source code, schemas, and sample data.
     - Leave storage service and folder blank.
 It will use the default local file service named 'files'.
     - Click the Import button.
 If successful, your app will appear on the Apps tab.
 You may have to refresh the page to see your new app in the list.